Location: Atapuerca (Burgos, Spain)

 Director: E. Carbonell and J.M.
 Bermúdez and J.L.
 Arsuaga

 The excavations and subsequent analysis of several sites, both caves and open air sites, have found evidence of occupations by hominins in different periods, from 1.3 million BP to less than 3,000 years ago.
-Digs at Sierra de Atapuerca have focused on four different sectors: Trinchera del Ferrocarril, Cueva Mayor, Cueva del Mirador and the open air karst zone.
+Excavations at Sierra de Atapuerca have focused on four different sectors: Trinchera del Ferrocarril and surroundings, Cueva Mayor, Cueva del Mirador, La Paredeja and the open air karst zone.

 TRINCHERA DEL FERROCARRIL

-As its name suggests, the Trinchera del Ferrocarril (Railway Trench) is an artificial trench dug during the construction of a mine railway.
-In plan, the trench is a 500 metre long arc running N-S through the southern part of the Sierra.
+As its name suggests, the Trinchera del Ferrocarril (Railway Trench) is an artificial trench dug during the construction of a mine railway in the early 20th century.
+In plan, the trench is a 500-metre-long arc running N-S through the southern part of the Sierra.

 The Sima del Elefante (TE) site is the southernmost cave in the Trinchera del Ferrocarril.
 The first archaeo-palaeontological work here was in 1986, consisting of a testpit to determine the characteristics of the infill, its archaeological potential and a rough chronology for the sedimentary deposits.
 Systematic excavation of the site began in 1996, and has continued uninterrupted down to the present day across a 32 m2 excavation area.